 Music is a key part of life at Long Close School.
-Our Director of Music leads all classroom lessons from KS1 to GCSE.
+Our Director of Music, Mrs Nunes, leads all classroom lessons from our Early Years pupils through to GCSE.

 Recent trips have included ‘Westminster Abbey and Wicked’ in the West End for KS4 pupils and Young Voices at the O2.
 We host regular music workshops, recent ones including African Drumming, Stomp and drama improvisation.

 We have dance and drama extra curricular clubs run weekly by external specialist staff, and these have termly showcases to which parents are invited.
 The ballet students also work towards exams following the Cecchetti syllabus.

 The School Choir is our most popular club and runs after school weekly and leads our whole school Carol Service and Speech Day events at St Mary’s Church in Slough.
 We also take part in the ‘Young Voices’ Event at the O2, and attend ‘Wellington College Prep Choral Day’ annually.

 Music is GCSE options and is a popular choice with our pupils.
 Every year the children enjoy a trip to London’s theatreland to enrich their studies.

 We have a dedicated team of peripatetic staff who support the musical development of our pupils.
 Pupils showcase their performance skills in lessons, assemblies and concerts throughout the year, and each term children are entered for ABRSM Music exams very successfully.

 We caught up with Joshua and Dr Chandler to find out how their virtual guitar lessons are going during lockdown.